Vendure exposes a /health endpoint that reports the status of critical system dependencies.

 and monitoring tools need to know whether the application is healthy and ready to serve traffic.

-module.
-Each configured health check strategy probes a specific dependency and reports back with
+Each configured health check strategy probes a specific dependency and reports back with a status.

 A healthy response indicates that all dependencies are reachable and functioning correctly.
 If any strategy reports a failure, the endpoint returns an unhealthy status, signaling that the system may not be able to serve requests reliably.